sonalibante/Banking_Application/README.md

 ## Getting Started

-Thread safe banking application that withdraws and deposit money in bank accounts.
+Used Visual Code to build thread safe banking application that withdraws and deposit money in bank accounts.

 ## Dependency Management